 - 5 cloves (or a couple of the little round ones as above)

 - 2 chilli’s (seeds in or out you are the judge.
 Mine are in.)

 - 3 golden shallots (or red or an onion)

 - 150g rock salt.
 The salt is there as flavour and to preserve.
 To use less salt, freeze your stock in portions

 - 1 Tbsp peanut oil

 - Chop and peel all the veg and place everything in a pot on the stove.
 Chop all the hard veg very small to help it cook faster.
 You’ll need to add some water, about a cup so that the vegetables can cook and steam through; this will also speed up the process.
 Pop a lid on the pot to help prevent the ingredients sticking to the bottom and stir it once and a while.
 Once everything is thoroughly cooked through, soft and a little mushy, you can then transfer the mix into a food processor or use a stick blender to turn it into a paste.
-If you need to reduce the liquid a bit just cook it off more or you can add a bit more water if too thick.
+If you need to reduce the liquid a bit cook it off a little more or if it's too thick add a bit more water.

 - Pretty much the same as the EDC vegetable stock